ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/DAE-Trouble-Shooting.md

 [2018-10-26 17:33:37] 2018/10/26 17:33:36.741 IN:DEMO:DAE:AD1:INTG:TMIN:SP devAsynFloat64 pPvt->result.status=3, process error isisdaeDriver:writeFloat64: status=0, function=184, name=INTG_TMIN, value=0.000000, error=Win32StructuredException code 0xc0000005 pExpCode 0xc0000005 pExpAddr
 ```

 One cause would be the IOC is trying to call a function in the ISISICP that it can't find.
 If the ISISICP has been updated, but   /RegServer  has not been run, then new functions added there will not be visible.
-See [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer--register-isisicp).
+See [here](#first_time_install_configure_dae).

 ### DAE3 does not start